shairubin/fun_with_ast/README.md

    2. `pytest --version`, should be at least `7.2.2`
    3.  run `pytest`
    4. No tests should fail - some tests would be skipped / xfail.

+## Limitations
+1. The library is not yet mature.
+2. Determining the the of quote (i.e., ' or ") for each string is done at the module or node level. this means if a node contains both `print('fun-with-ast')` and `print("fun-with-ast")` only one of them will be preserved, the first one in the module/node.
+(See method `guess_default_quote_for_node`, if you want to work on something interesting)